bradgrissom/bradgrissom.github.io/pages/info.md

    image_fullwidth: "header_unsplash_5.jpg"
 permalink: "/info/"
 ---
-- Jeff Matney has been hunting since the age of 6 and guiding professionally at 18.
+Jeff Matney has been hunting since the age of 6 and guiding professionally at 18.

+Here are a few of the qualities you'll get when you choose Jeff as your guide:

-- Straight-forward guiding with no BS!
+- Straight-forward guiding with no BS! **Also give some bad examples**
-- Strong passion of the outdoors and hunting.
+- Passion for the outdoors and hunting.
-- Jeff spends his spare time taxidermy, to hunting for himself, teaching others to hunt shoot.
-Guns, weapons, long-range shooting.
+- An understanding of cooking. **Give some bad examples you've seen: What NOT to do!**
-- Expert skills understanding of different areas relating to species.
-Essentially where to find the animals.
+- Expert understanding of a species' interaction with geography and terrain.
+In other words, where to find the animals!
 Its not just hunting, but an understanding of animal behavior.

+## Jeff's Hobbies

-- Understanding of cooking.
+- Taxidermy
+- Hunting for himself
+- Teaching others to shoot and hunt
+- Long-range shooting